 “Treatment” for mental illness is defined at section 6 to mean things “done to the person in the course of the exercise of professional skills:

 This definition is narrower than the previous definition.
 An intervention that reduces the ill effects of a person’s mental illness without also alleviating the symptoms would no longer meet the definition of treatment.
-Detention in hospital in and of itself for example does not meet this definition since it cannot be said to alleviate symptoms of the illness, nor remedy it.
-It is also hard to see how other interventions, such as monitoring and supervision of medication by staff, alone would constitute “treatment” under this definition.
+Detention in hospital in and of itself, for example, does not meet this definition since it cannot be said to alleviate symptoms of the illness, nor remedy it.
+Also, not having access to suitable accommodation is not treatment.
+It is also hard to see how other interventions (e.g. monitoring and supervision of medication by staff) alone constitute “treatment” under this definition.

 Psychiatrists and other clinicians must seek a person’s informed consent before treatment can be given under the MHA 2014 (s 70(1)).